• Skip to content

 1. Include carnitine in your diet.

 The easiest place to start is by ensuring you are including good, clean sources of carnitine in your diet, like quality, hormone/antibiotic-free, organic meats.
 I feel that most of us actually have to push ourselves to eat less red meat, so this isn’t likely a big problem.
 I think our bodies actually crave meat when they need more nutrients such as carnitine.
 Remember, when I was pregnant, I craved burgers!
 (Dr. Ben Lynch actually recommends carnitine supplementation to be given during pregnancy.)
-If you are vegetarian, you can look to fish, chicken or dairy, although they contain much less carnitine than red meat.
+If you are vegetarian, your best option for a food-based source of carnitine is dairy products, though they contain much less carnitine than animal proteins.

 2. Address low stomach acid to ensure optimal nutrient absorption.